FilipeTheAnalyst/DTC-DE-Project/README.md

 The zoomcamp is completed with a personal [Project](https://github.com/DataTalksClub/data-engineering-zoomcamp/tree/main/week_7_project) envolving some of those tools/topics.

 For my project I decided to analyse the boardgames published till today (around 130k) and their respective prices from 8 online stores with price alert notification via e-mail.
-More specifically, I decided to analyse the average temperature from 2000 to 2020.
-(It was decided to avoid 2021 due possible mistakes and 2022 since it is incomplete).

 **With this project I intend to analyse the boardgame universe, checking the trend of boardgames published with their respetive price ranges and giving the possibility to define a wishlist of boardgames with the target price.**